sondos-1003/VacationManagementSystem/README.md

 # Vacation Management System
-# Sondos Khaled Abu Idaq
+# Sondos Khaled Suliman Abu Idaq
 A C# project utilizing Entity Framework Core and LINQ for handling employee management and vacation requests in a company.

 # Features